 For over 30 years, The Immokalee Foundation has been 100% focused on education and professional development.

 For over 30 years, The Immokalee Foundation has been 100% focused on education and professional development.
-This year alone, over 1,300 students, from kindergarten through postsecondary education, will benefit from our services.
+This year alone, over 1,300 students will benefit from our programs, from kindergarten through postsecondary education.

-Our Career Pathways Program is a comprehensive educational approach that breaks new ground in preparing students for professional careers.
-In addition to Education & Human Services, pathways include Business Management & Entrepreneurship, Engineering & Construction Management, and Healthcare.
+Our innovative Career Pathways Program is a comprehensive educational approach that breaks new ground in preparing students for professional careers.
+In addition to Healthcare, our pathways include Business Management & Entrepreneurship, Education & Human Services, and Engineering & Construction Management.

 About The Immokalee Foundation

 For more than 30 years, The Immokalee Foundation has maintained a 100% focus on education and professional development for students in Immokalee—from kindergarten to postsecondary education.
 Through support, mentoring, tutoring, and life skills development, The Immokalee Foundation provides pathways to success for those who may not otherwise have had the opportunity to succeed.
 For additional information visit immokaleefoundation.org.